Baltoli/project-docs/notes/log.md

   recursion depth - possible to generate an infinitely big graph!
 In fact the iterate-until convergence loop I have is the recursion depth control (i.e. how many times it runs!).
 So after a certain depth would just get to call nodes.

+# 20/2/2017

+* Working on a clone implementation for events so that I can have different paths for different instantiations.
+* Cloning turning out to be quite tricky...
+* Put this stuff on the back burner for now - looking at a call graph, what we have is an overly permissive analysis.
+It still shows that there is a possible path (for example) from `exit:lock_release` to `enter:lock_release`, which isn't what we want at all.
+* Worked out that all the stuff about cloning was stupid - we had a way of making copies available for free (rather than caching!)